daveliew/daveliew/README.md

 # Hi 👋 I'm @daveliew
-## I'm improving my coding to add value to my experiences in the business side of startups, incl. sales, digital marketing and finance.
+## I code to add value to the business side of startups, incl. sales, digital marketing and finance.
-#### I am a fan of the MERN stack, but also dabble in occassional Python NLP explorations.
+#### I am a fan of MERN and Jamstack, but also dabble in occassional Python NLP explorations.
 > I've graduated from General Assembly's Software Engineering Immersive bootcamp (Aug 2021)!
 ---